aws-team-deeksha2taruni/aws-thumbnail-resizing/README.md

 4.Under General configuration, do the following:

-   a.For Bucket type, ensure General purpose is selected.
+   - For Bucket type, ensure General purpose is selected.

-   b.For Bucket name, enter a globally unique name that meets the Amazon S3 Bucket naming rules.
+   - For Bucket name, enter a globally unique name that meets the Amazon S3 Bucket naming rules.
 Bucket names can contain only lower case letters, numbers, dots (.), and hyphens (-).

 5.Leave all other options set to their default values and choose Create bucket.